JThomasKern/io/README.md

 - [Kalliope website](https://kalliope-project.github.io/)
 - [Kallioe Neurons Marketplace](https://kalliope-project.github.io/neurons_marketplace.html)

-## License
-Copyright (c) 2018.
+Kalliope's License: Copyright (c) 2018.
 All rights reserved.
 Kalliope is covered by the  GNU GENERAL PUBLIC LICENSE v3.0.
-Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
+Kalliope's Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
-For the full license text see the [LICENSE.md](LICENSE.md) file.
+See the [LICENSE.md](LICENSE.md) file for more details.

 # Install requirements Updated for Debian Bullseye